Productivity-improving technologies: Stored-program computers

 Since the mid-1990s, interactive web pages have allowed users to access various servers over Internet to engage in e-commerce such as online shopping, paying bills, trading stocks, managing bank accounts and renewing auto registrations.
 This is the ultimate form of back office automation because the transaction information is transferred directly to the database.

 Computers also greatly increased productivity of the communications sector, especially in areas like the elimination of telephone operators.
 In engineering, computers replaced manual drafting with CAD, with a 500% average increase in a draftsman's output.
 Software was developed for calculations used in designing electronic circuits, stress analysis, heat and material balances.
 Process simulation software has been developed for both steady state and dynamic simulation, the latter able to give the user a very similar experience to operating a real process like a refinery or paper mill, allowing the user to optimize the process or experiment with process modifications.

 Automated teller machines (ATM's) became popular in recent decades and self checkout at retailers appeared in the 1990s.

 The Airline Reservations System and banking are areas where computers are practically essential.
 Modern military systems also rely on computers.

 In 1959 Texaco's Port Arthur refinery became the first chemical plant to use digital process control.

 Computers did not revolutionize manufacturing because automation, in the form of control systems, had already been in existence for decades, although computers did allow more sophisticated control, which led to improved product quality and process optimization.
-See: Productivity paradox.

 Semiconductor device fabrication

 In a lengthy, costly, complicated, and intricate process of semiconductor device fabrication (SDFP, one of the most expensive industries as of 2022) various approaches were undertaken and many technologies were investigated since 1960s both by state (e.g. US) and private businesses in order to speed up production process and increase design & fabrication productivity.

 Electronic design automation (EDA) software tools had a major impact on delivery and success of many modern electronic device and products.
-As the integration of semiconductor and emergence of the VLSI devices grew over the years it became impossible to keep up with pace (see also Moore's law) without using specialized tools.
+As formulated as Moore's law, the complexity of integrated circuits grew exponentially with the integration of semiconductor and emergence of the VLSI devices.
+It became impossible to keep up with pace without using specialized tools.
 EDA software tools are widely applied in modern-day photomask fabrication process (which was previously done by hand).
 They have provided a continuous increase in design & prototyping productivity of ASIC/FPGA/DRAM devices and cut down time-to-market significantly.
 In 2003 three generations of EDA suits were reported in regard to amount of logical gates of a devices per man-years since 1979 to 1995: I, II, and III.
 Evidently, the productivity grew hundredfold by migration from generation I to III.
 Thanks to ever-evolving EDA it became possible to spend the same amount of time on designing complex ASICs that would be spent years ago on a less complex one.

 Advances in photolithography technologies like krypton fluoride (KrF)-based excimer laser also helped to boost production rates at lower cost even at their own expensiveness.